pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 ## Is your PyPI publication workflow secure?

-We can learn a lot from the recent Python package breach [involving Ultralytics](https://blog.pypi.org/posts/2024-12-11-ultralytics-attack-analysis/).
-This breach highlighted our need to use more secure PyPI publishing workflows for Python packages.
+We can learn a lot from the Python package breach [involving Ultralytics](https://blog.pypi.org/posts/2024-12-11-ultralytics-attack-analysis/).
+This breach highlighted the importance of making our PyPI publishing workflows for Python packages more secure.

 In this breach, hackers exploited a GitHub action workflow to inject malicious code into a Python package.
 This package was then published to PyPI.
 The outcome: Users who downloaded the package unknowingly allowed their machines to be hijacked for Bitcoin mining.